 Wrestling – A verb displaying energy and emotion

-The following words talk about wrestling while praying.
+A man named Alma uses the word “wrestling” when speaking about prayer.
 The verb wrestling sounds like a person is praying with energy and emotion.

 Alma labored much in the spirit, wrestling with God in mightyAlma 8:10

-The shared statements establish if we don’t have a focused intention that raises emotion within our hearts, our prayers will not be profitable (effective).
+The statements I shared establish if we don’t have a focused intention that raises emotion within our hearts, our prayers will not be profitable (effective).
 We all want our prayers to be answered, thus, the effort exerted to offer a heartfelt prayer is well worth it.

 But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.Matthew 6:7